Duality for Delsarte's extremal problem on locally compact Abelian groups: A dual cone intersection formula

 \section{A dual cone intersection formula}

-Recall the definition of the Banach $X=C^{1,\infty}(G;\RR)$.
+Recall the definition of the Banach space $X=C^{\infty,1}(G;\RR)$.
 We set $P=X\cap \DD$, i.e., $P$ is the closed cone of positive definite functions in $X$.
-For an arbitrary set we define
+For an arbitrary set $A$ we define

 In Section \ref{sec:dualcones} we have determined the dual cones.
 As seen in Section \ref{sec:discrete} the crux of the whole argument for the strong duality result is lies in proving $(P\cap Q)^*=P^*+Q^*$, without the need for weak$^*$ closure here.
 We want to invoke the Jeyakumar-Wolkowicz Lemma---Lemma 2.2 (a) in \cite{JeyaWolf}---which tells that a sufficient condition is that $P-Q$ is a closed subspace.
-We will succeed, similarly to \cite{Zeitschrift}, with the following.
+We will succeed, similarly to Ga\'al, R\'ev\'esz \cite{Zeitschrift}, with the following.

 \begin{theorem} With the previous notation we have $P-Q=X$. \end{theorem} For arbitrary $f\in X$ we need to find $p \in P$ and $m \in Q$ such that $f=p-m$, or $p=f+m$.
 In other words, we need $p\gg 0$ in $X$ such that $p|_A \le f|_A$.
 This is non-trivial, it needs a construction with triangle functions etc. We start with an auxiliary result.